 2. Ignore your kid’s changes.

 Your kids’ interests, likes, and behaviors will change.
 Your job as a dad is to notice the changes in your kids.
 If you don’t, you become irrelevant.
-My oldest daughter currently loves to wear band t-shirts.
+My oldest daughter currently loves wearing band T-shirts.
 I caught her in my closet looking through my old shirts.
-I could’ve complained and drove her away.
-Instead, I complimented one of her recent shirt choices noting how I loved the band when I was in high school.
-This simple change in fashion has brought on new conversations about music likes and dislikes.
+I could’ve complained and driven her away.
+Instead, I complimented one of her recent shirt choices, noting how I loved the band when I was in high school.
+This simple change in fashion has sparked new conversations about musical likes and dislikes.
 If you aren’t paying attention, you’ll miss connecting points along the way.
-The more moments you miss, the more likely you are to be on the path to irrelevancy.
+The more moments you miss, the more likely you are to become irrelevant in your child’s life.

 3. Forget your own passions.

 As a younger dad, I got wrapped up in work and school and neglected some of my passions, like music, movies, and golf.
-While I don’t feel compelled to spend evenings and weekends on my own hobbies, as my kids age, I don’t have to say no to all of them.
+While I don’t feel compelled to spend evenings and weekends on my own hobbies, as my kids get older, I don’t have to say no to them all the time.
 The trick is to share passions with your kids.
-You can create experiences and conversations around things you love and connect with your kids on those things.
-My oldest enjoys waking up early on Saturday morning and having a coffee run with me.
+You can create experiences and conversations around things you love, and connect with your kids through them.
+My oldest enjoys waking up early on Saturday mornings and going for a coffee run with me.

 Don’t make being relevant complicated.
 What do you love?
 Share that thing with your kids.
 Do you love music?
 Take them to a concert.
 Do you enjoy golf?
-Before you ask your buddy about a tee time, take your kid instead and teach him or her about the game.
-When your kids see you love something and you’re willing to share it with them, it creates a connection that not only will keep you from irrelevance as a dad but may fuel a passion in your kids as well.
+Before you ask your buddy for a tee time, take your kid instead and teach them about the game.
+When your kids see you love something, and you’re willing to share it with them, it creates a connection that not only helps keep you from becoming irrelevant as a dad but may also fuel a passion in your kids.

 Sound off: How are you working to not become irrelevant as a dad?